Tax Free Gold Index Page

 According to some sources, in the good old days, there used to be only two grades, used and unused, although others state three grades.
 We doubt the accuracy of these sources.

 What has made grading more important is the growth in the number of collectors, and the increase in the value of most coins.
 It has always been the case that the desirability and market value of any coin depends on its state of preservation.
-As market prices have risen
+As market prices have risen, then the price difference between grades has increased.

 Independent Grading - A Substitute for Judgement?